marcpaterno/spack_retreat/plan-for-standard-builds.md

 The SciSoft team will create *layered spack environments* for our own use and for the use of the experiments.
 This is the technique we use to control what spack will attempt to build for each environment.
-By installing a consistent set of packages into a given layer we can ensure that consistent set is used for "higher level" environments, while still allowing experiments to replace any portions of the the dependency graph of packages when they have a special need to do so.
+By installing a consistent set of packages into a given layer, we ensure the use of those packages in all “higher level” environments, while still allowing experiments to replace any portions of the the dependency graph of packages when they have a special need to do so.
-Figure \ref{fig:spack_environments} shows the proposed spack environments and how they are layered; their contents are described below.
+Figure \ref{fig:spack_environments} shows for illustrative purposes how spack environments might be layered.
+A description of the layers shown in this figure is provided below.
+Details of the layers and their contents may change in the final implementation.
 Note that the packages that are named are for illustration only; they are not exhaustive.
-Some adjustments in the definitions of these layers should be expected before this plan is finalized.

 \begin{figure}[h]
   \centering
   \includegraphics[width=0.30\textwidth]{layer_diagram.drawio.pdf}
-  \caption{Proposed spack environment layers.
-Note that \textit{art}, \textit{fife} and \textit{nulite} are also used by experiments and projects that do not depend upon LArSoft.}
+  \caption{An illustrative example of the proposed spack environment layers.
+Note that \textit{art}, \textit{fife} and \textit{nulite} are also used by experiments and projects that do not depend upon LArSoft.
+The final implementation may differ.}
   \label{fig:spack_environments}
 \end{figure}

-1. The *tools* layer includes tools that are used for development but against which code is not linked.
+1. The *tools* layer includes tools that are used for development.
    Examples include compilers, *git*, *cmake*, and *ninja*.

 2. The *substrate* layer includes products for which we (CSAID) are not in control of the source code.